 Swiss airlines offer fully enclosed First Class Suites nestled into the nose of its Boeing 777-300ER and Airbus A330 planes.
 It is a great First Class and is comparable to Lufthansa’s equivalent First Class.
 In fact, we think Swiss is the best airline to fly to Europe in First.
-Each suite exudes a warm ‘colour and materials’ palette of browns, greys and accents of European oak wood, while soft walls, woven fabric bulkheads and curtain screens help dampen noise in the cabin.
+Each suite exudes a warm ‘color and materials’ palette of browns, greys, and accents of European oak wood, while soft walls, woven fabric bulkheads, and curtain screens help dampen noise in the cabin.

 Passengers can use the electric-mechanical window blinds on all three windows in their suite simultaneously.
 Each passenger has a personal wardrobe and a sliding door, which creates a partition between the seat and the aisle to offer greater privacy.
 And onboard entertainment is great on a 32-inch video screen.

 Pre-flight, if you fly out of Zurich Airport, you will be given access to the excellent Swiss First Lounge E In Zurich Airport, which is a great and natural feeling lounge with lots of woods and a relaxing vibe.
 The lounge only recently opened and offers an impressive eating area offering a la carte food (rather than a buffet) which is excellent and delivers fast.

 You can read my Swiss Airlines First Class Flight reviews to find out more.

 Qatar Airways should really come higher in this top 10 best listing.
 Certainly, the First Class cabin on Qatar Airways’ fleet of 10 A380s features a great First Class product with ultra-wide seats tailored in the softest fabric.

-Unfortunately, the Luxury Travel Diary team have experienced less than thoughtful service on Qatar flights.
+Unfortunately, the Luxury Travel Diary team has experienced less than thoughtful service on Qatar flights.
 From bumping into our legs in Business Class to loud chatter throughout the night when passengers were trying to sleep.
 So while Qatar wins on the hard product and the incredible Qatar First Class Lounge in Doha airport, the thoughtlessness of the stewards in the air falls short of many other of our in-flight experiences.